 Rape and other forms of sexual violence against children are human rights violations, and may amount to grave breaches of international humanitarian law.
 If committed as part of a widespread or systematic attack against a civilian population, sexual violence can constitute war crimes and crimes against humanity under the Rome Statute of the International Criminal Court.

 Under Security Council resolution 1882 (2009), the Council designated sexual violence committed against children as a critical priority and called on parties to armed conflict to prepare and implement action plans to address the violation.
-Sexual violence is also a trigger for the Secretary-General’s list of shame of parties to conflict committing grave violations against children in armed conflict.
+Sexual violence is also a trigger for inclusion on the list of the Secretary-General of parties to conflict committing grave violations against children in armed conflict.